 More than four million people in the United States and Canada seek the care of an orthodontist.
 An orthodontist diagnoses, prevents, and treats problems with the position of the teeth, jaw bones, joints, and chewing muscles.
-His goal is to straighten the alignment of your teeth and plan for erupting teeth to come in.
-In addition, of course, is to provide a beautiful, healthy, functional bite and smile.
+Dr. Feldman's goal is to straighten the alignment of your teeth and plan for erupting teeth to come in.
+Additionally, treatment will provide a beautiful, healthy, functional bite and smile.

 The American Association or Orthodontics recommends every child have an orthodontic checkup no later than age seven (or with the eruption of all first permanent molars).
 Early orthodontic care is important in stopping bad oral habits and allowing ample time to correct problems that might not be easily correctable after growth of the face and jaws has ceased.
 Also, early treatment can move jaws into position, make enough room for crowded teeth, and avoid unnecessary adult extractions.

 Crowded teeth, crooked teeth, and a "bad bite" are referred to as a malocclusion.
 It is often inherited, but also can be caused by oral habits and dental injuries or accidents.
 Inherited problems include crowding of the teeth, spacing of the teeth, extra or missing teeth, and cleft lip or palate.
 Enlarged tonsils and adenoids, dental decay, or early loss of baby or permanent teeth can also cause dental malocclusions.
 Oral habits (usually found in young children) that can lead to the need for orthodontic care include lip biting, tongue thrusting, thumb sucking, and mouth breathing.